Table of Contents

 Running a Search

-If you receive a warning about the password being compromised or in a recent data breach, you can safely ignore it by clicking Ok, and then changing the super user password.
+If you receive a warning about the password being compromised or part of a known data breach, you can safely ignore it by clicking

-The Galaxy UI highlghts results with a swirl_score above a configurable minimum score with a star in the results list.
+The Galaxy UI highlights results with a swirl_score above a configurable threshold.

 Filtering Results by Source

-SWIRL returns the best results from all available sources by default.
-To filter results by one or more sources, check one or more of the Source boxes as shown above.
-Results are instantly filtered to just those sources.
+By default, SWIRL returns the best results from all available sources.
+To filter results, check the desired Source boxes as shown above.
+Results update instantly.

-Click Clear All to return to viewing all results.
+Click Clear All to reset the filter and view all results.

 Sorting Results

-Click the SWIRL logo to reset the Galaxy search form and start over.
+Click the SWIRL logo to reset the search form and begin a new search.

 Search Syntax